Important notice – campus change This course will move to the Belfast campus. Students will change campus part way through this course. Find out more

 In this section

-The GCE A Level requirement for this course is grades BBB to include Grade B in one from GCE A Level Mathematics, Physics, Chemistry, Technology and Design, Engineering or Electronics.
-If presenting only Design and Technology, please contact the Faculty Office.
+The GCE A Level requirement for this course is grades BBB to include one from Mathematics, Further Mathematics, Physics, Chemistry, Technology & Design, Design & Technology, Engineering, Electronics or Double Award Science/Applied Science.
+If presenting only Design and Technology, please contact the administrator listed in the Contact details section below.

 See the GCSE subject and grade requirements including specific Mathematics grade required depending on the GCE A level subject presented.